cybercolombia/cybercolombia.github.io/_pages/summer_school_7.md

 ### Introduction
 <p></p>
 <p style="text-align: justify; text-justify: inter-word;">This will be the sevent installment in a series of international schools, organized by CyberColombia.
-This year our focus will be include on I.A Field.
+This year our focus will be include on AI Field.
 It is aimed at guiding students, researchers, and professionals from private and public sectors through technical talks and training on the use of high-performance computing (HPC) technologies.</p>

 ### Registration